Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Jets stats and trends

-- New York is 2-1 against the spread and 2-1 overall in games when it scores more than 25.2 points.
+- New York is 2-1 against the spread and 2-1 overall in games when it puts up more than 25.2 points.

-- In games that New York picks up more than 383.1 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that New York churns out over 383.1 yards, the team is 1-1 against the spread and 1-1 overall.

-- This season the Jets have turned the ball over 22 times, seven more than the Dolphins' takeaways (15).

 Home and road insights

-- New York has covered the spread twice at home, and is 2-2 overall there, this year.
+- At home this year, New York has two wins against the spread and is 2-2 overall.

-- In four games at home this year, New York has hit the over three times.
+- In four home games this season, New York has gone over the total three times.

-- Miami is 1-4 overall, with two wins against the spread, on the road.
+- Miami has two wins against the spread, and is 1-4 overall, on the road.

-- Miami has gone over the total twice in five road games this season.
+- This season, in five road games, Miami has gone over the total twice.

-- The average point total in Dolphins away games this season is 46.4 points, 1.9 more than this contest's over/under (44.5).

 Powered by Data Skrive.